FlavScents AInsights Entry for 3-Phenyl Propionaldehyde (CAS: 104-53-0)

 - Latin America: Generally accepted in Brazil and MERCOSUR countries, subject to local regulations.

-Explicit approvals and harmonized assumptions are common, but formulators should verify country-specific guidelines to ensure compliance.
+Explicit approvals and harmonized assumptions are common, but formulators should verify country-specific regulations due to potential variability.

 Citation hooks: FEMA; EFSA; national authority publications